ricardo-ch/go-kafka/README.md

 ### Blocking Retries

-By default, failed events consumptions will be retried 3 times (each attempt is separated by 2 seconds).
+By default, failed events consumptions will be retried 3 times (each attempt is separated by 2 seconds) with no exponential backoff.
 This can be globally configured through the following properties:
-* `ConsumerMaxRetries`
+* `ConsumerMaxRetries` (int)
-* `DurationBeforeRetry`
+* `DurationBeforeRetry` (duration)
+* `ExponentialBackoff` (boolean)

-These properties can also be configured on a per-topic basis by setting the `ConsumerMaxRetries` and `DurationBeforeRetry` properties on the handler.
+These properties can also be configured on a per-topic basis by setting the `ConsumerMaxRetries`, `DurationBeforeRetry` and `ExponentialBackoff` properties on the handler.

 If you want to achieve a blocking retry pattern (ie. continuously retrying until the event is successfully consumed), you can set `ConsumerMaxRetries` to `InfiniteRetries` (-1).